 Inventing a new format.
 A new kind of learning format, which we're calling a "learning lab," is a setting for exploring P2P.
 During a lab, students pair up to work on a missions together.
 They may teach or learn 3-4 different missions with different buddies.
 The host teacher circulates to support and correct.
 At the end, there is an inspiration round where students demo works-in-progress.

 Reorganizing curriculum for P2P.
 Organizing the tango curriculum into tiny "missions," grouped into sequenced levels, and writing concise instructions to help buddies be effective, requires considerable time investment, testing and revision.
-One current evolving curriculum is open-sourced here.

 Training buddies.
 To seed a P2P system, some experienced buddies need to learn the missions and how to teach them.

 Facilitating P2P sessions.
 After a quick intro on how learning labs work, we want students to pair up as quickly, efficiently, and productively as possible.
 The best pairing is asymmetric (less experienced dancer + more experienced dancer) and specific (focused on a certain, identified mission).
 It is important for buddies to have quick access to mission instructions.
 Analog methods can help (whiteboard matrix, mission checklists on index cards, catalog with mission instructions).
-An app may be a helpful way to organize the information and facilitate the session, and we are experimenting with pairing algorithms embedded in spreadsheets.
+Apps can provide may be a helpful way to organize the information and facilitate the session, and we are experimenting with pairing algorithms embedded in spreadsheets.